-It is an open-source stack that also has an open-source server for machine learning designed on top of it should take a look at Apache PredictionIO is the simplest way to create prophetical engines that will meet any machine learning task.
+It is an open-source stack with an open-source server for machine learning designed; on top of it, Apache PredictionIO is the simplest way to create prophetical engines that will meet any machine learning task.
 In addition to the event server and, therefore, the platform itself, Apache PredictionIO additionally includes a model gallery.

 This article gives a brief introduction to machine learning platforms.
 Machine Learning can be a Supervised or Unsupervised technique of training machines to perform the activities bit faster and better than an average human being.
 When it comes to the development of machine learning models of your own, there are choices of various development languages, IDEs, and Platforms.
 This article gives the best platforms the user can use; it can be either cloud-based or production-based platforms.

 This is a guide to the Machine Learning Platform.
 Here we discuss the basic concept, different Platforms of Machine learning with Features.
 You may also look at the following article to learn more –